 Local communities stand to gain cohesion and resilience to mitigate many costly social problems through generational partnering in a bottom-up process of change management and youth and citizen empowerment.
 And veterans can impact their communities in a more direct and meaningful way.
 In addition to greater access to youth, service organizations gain public visibility and awareness, with impacts on branding, membership, volunteerism, and fundraising.

 These events for large groups of students involve two parts.
-Part I is an hour-long seminar that involves:
+Part I is an hour-long service-learning seminar that involves:

 - Opening up with: a veteran-led “mindful moment of gratitude” to honor the fallen by giving them “a country worth their sacrifice;” thanking military, police, fire, first responders, medical and health care services, public educators, etc. for their service; and, talking about “what is service?”